-In a May 2015 Colorado Outdoors Online story “5 Tips for Hunting Merriam’s Turkeys,” I shared some of what I’ve learned about turkey hunting from Rick and other informed hunters/sources.
-Here I’ll expand on some of what was covered in the 2015 tips and add a few new ones for this year.
+In my previous post “5 Tips for Hunting Merriam’s Turkeys,” I shared some of what I’ve learned about turkey hunting from Rick and other informed hunters/sources.
+Here I’ll expand on some of what was previously covered and add a few new tips.

 1. Hunt the Early Season

 This may seem entirely too obvious to even mention, but hunting toms during the first week (or weekend) of the season, before they’ve been chased (and educated) by other hunters, will give you an edge, especially novices.
 Given the importance of calling to turkey hunting, someone who’s less polished in the art of convincing toms to come running to their hen-talk will be at a distinct advantage earlier in the season.

 Rick and I usually backpack in to public lands turkey locales Sunday afternoon of the first weekend, hunting en route, and Rick called in a group of four (possibly five) toms before we made it to camp (during April 2016).
 Later, in another turkey hunting spot, I called in a group of three toms, and then two more that nearly ran me over in their haste to find the hen they thought was seducing them.
 If these gobblers had already encountered hunters, they surely would have been fewer in number and less enthusiastic about coming in “fast and hot.”

 Although Rick uses both slate calls (also called “pots”) and diaphragm (i.e., mouth) calls, my calling is much less refined, and I stick to slate/pot calls: two slate calls from different manufacturers with two different strikers will provide options for varying the tones/sounds of your hen calls.